NSAWTraining/GithubProjectManagement/sandbox/Benjamin_Richards.md

 # This is Ben

 > I am a fish biologist with Science Operations Division of the NOAA Pacific Islands Fisheries Science Center.

-## Header 2
+I am primarily responsible for the Bottomfish Fishery-Indepedent Survey in Hawaii and helping to coordinate NOAA's Artificial Intelligence Stragtegy.

+## BFISH: The Bottomfish Fishery-Independent Survey in Hawaii

+**Accurate** and **precise** stock assessments are predicated on accurate and precise estimates of life history parameters, abundance, and catch across the range of the stock.
+In its continued efforts to improve the data used in stock assessments, the NOAA Pacific islands Fisheries Science Center (PIFSC) implemented a [Bottomfish Fishery-Independent Survey in Hawaii (BFISH)](https://www.fisheries.noaa.gov/inport/item/53762) in 2016.
+The BFISH survey utilizes two gear types, [Cooperative Research hook-and-line fishing operations (CRF)](https://www.fisheries.noaa.gov/inport/item/20969) and the [Modular Optical Underwater Survey System (MOUSS)](https://www.fisheries.noaa.gov/inport/item/20970).
+Survey sampling is conducted annually, typically in the fall, surrounding the Main Hawaiian Islands (MHI), in accordance with a stratified-random sampling design.
+Under this design, the waters surrounding the MHI are gridded at 500 meter resolution.
+Each grid is given attributes of depth, slope, and [seafloor hardness](https://www.fisheries.noaa.gov/inport/item/31636).
+Depth categories are Shallow (75-200 meters), Medium (200-300 meters) and Deep (300-400 meters).
+Slope categories are Low slope (0-10 degrees) and High (10-90 degrees).
+Seafloor categories are Hardbottom and Softbottom.
+Annual survey data are processed to produce relative and absolute abundance and biomass estimates for the [Stock Assessment for the Main Hawaiian Islands Deep 7 Bottomfish Complex](https://www.fisheries.noaa.gov/resource/document/stock-assessment-update-main-hawaiian-islands-deep-7-bottomfish-complex-2021).

 Text with **bold**, _italic_, and [hyper-linked](https://ww2.amstat.org/meetings/wsds/2022/index.cfm) text.
 Use the `preview` button in editing mode to see what your text looks like while you are editing.